 TVR’s new 200mph sports car is set to make its debut at this year’s Goodwood Revival in a special launch event on Friday morning, at 8.30am (BST).

-In a statement released this morning, the small-time British car manufacturer revealed its new motor will go on display in the ‘Earls Court’ building at the Revival, and will be appear alongside a number of heritage models celebrating the marque’s 70th anniversary.
+The reborn British car manufacturer says its new motor will go on display in the ‘Earls Court’ building at the Revival, and will be appear alongside a number of heritage models celebrating the marque’s 70th anniversary.

 More TVR on Motoring Research: